jtrinh2/jtrinh2/aboutme.md

 ---
 layout: page
 title: Personal Profile
-subtitle: Why you'd want to go on a date with me
+subtitle: Okay, what do you want to know?
 ---

 My name is Inigo Montoya.
 I have the following qualities: